 An undescended testicle is usually detected at birth.
-Therefore, your family doctor or pediatrician will continue to monitor the condition during regularly scheduled examinations, or well-baby visits, for your infant son.
+Your family doctor or pediatrician will continue to monitor the condition during regularly scheduled exams, or well-baby visits, for your infant son.

 What to expect from your doctor

 If your doctor feels the testicle somewhere in the inguinal canal, he or she will attempt to move it gently into the scrotum.
-If it moves only partway into the scrotum, if the movement appears to cause pain or discomfort, or if the testicle immediately retreats to its original location, it's considered an undescended testicle.
+If it moves only partway into the scrotum, if the movement appears to cause pain or discomfort, or if the testicle immediately retreats to its original location, it may be an undescended testicle.
 If the testicle can be moved relatively easily into the scrotum and remain there for a while, it's most likely a retractile testicle.

-If your son's testicle hasn't descended or can't be located by the time your son reaches 3 or 4 months of age, your doctor will likely refer you to a specialist in children's genital and urinary tract disorders (pediatric urologist) or a pediatric surgeon for further examination.
+If your son's testicle hasn't descended or can't be located by the time your son reaches 3 or 4 months of age, your doctor should refer you to a specialist in children's genital and urinary tract disorders (pediatric urologist) or a pediatric surgeon for further examination.